Electronic Books, Papers, Documents, and Texts

 Google Books helps you find the perfect book for your purposes and discover new ones that interest you.

-HathiTrust is a collection of digitized books and serials, some of which are accessible and some of which are not accessible due to copyright restrictions.
+HathiTrust is a collection of digitized books and serials, some of which are accessible to all and some of which are only accessible to members due to copyright restrictions.
+UTPA is a member of Hathi Trust.
+To login, you first have to select University of Texas - Pan American from the institution drop down list; after that, use your UTPA username and password.

 History E-Book Project from ACLS provides electronic books in history "that remain vital to both scholars and advanced students, are frequently cited in the literature, and are currently not widely available."